Lessons learned from 17,000 user interviews

 April 17, 2025

-Okay, the title's a bit of a misnomer.
-I didn't conduct 17,000 user interviews myself, but I did build a user interview tool that did - Resubscribe.ai.
+The title's a bit of a misnomer.
+I didn't conduct 17,000 user interviews myself, but I built a user interview tool that did - Resubscribe.ai.

-I spent several months working on the tool with two other co-founders, going from idea to five paying customers before inevitably shutting it down in late 2024 due to lack of product-market fit.
+I spent several months working on Resubscribe alongside two other friends.
+We took the product from idea to five paying customers before shutting it down in late 2024 due to lack of product-market fit.

 The product